KyeBuff/five-a-side/README.md

 * Minor fail - no fatal errors but team balancing isn't perfect

 **Stats**
-Total tests: 112 (* 10)
+Total tests: 121 (* 10)
-Major fails: 0
-Minor fails: 6

-Minor fail rate: 5.4%

-All fails occured when there were a odd number of players and in particular more so with higher ratings and a higher number of players.
-On each occasion the tolerance variable should be 0 but is set to 2.
+Major fails: 0 - There were 2 major fails, fallback to balance on team size only prevents this Minor fails: 8 - includes the 2 fallback fixes

+The major fails led to the implementation of the balanceAttempts variable. generateTeams will attempt skill balancing 10 times before falling back to team size balancing, preventing any fatal errors occuring.

 I would like to refactor and remove these fails but did not want to risk breaking the app completely on it's due date.
 This has helped me see the need for testing throughout development, rather than leaving it until the end.